xnln7/INSTA-BRUTE/README.md

-# 📸 Instagram BruteForce (UI Simulation)
+# 📸 Instagram BruteForce

-> ⚠️ Educational & Demonstration Purpose Only
+> ⚠️ Educational & Demonstrates Purpose Only

-This repository contains a **Python-based Instagram brute-force UI simulation** created **only for learning and demonstration**.
+This repository contains a **Python-based Instagram brute-force** created **only for learning and Education**.
-It focuses on **terminal UI design, animations, menus, and ASCII art**, and **does NOT perform any real hacking or attacks**.

 ---

 ## 🚀 Features

-- Instagram-style **BruteForce UI (Simulation Only)**
+- Instagram-style **BruteForce UI And Attract**
 - ASCII hacker-style banner
 - Interactive menu system
-- Fake loading & progress animations
+- Real loading & progress animations
 - Colorful terminal output (no `colorama`)
-- Safe demo logic (no real requests)

 ---

 ## 🛠️ Requirements

 - Python 3.x
+- requests
 - No external libraries required

 Supported on: